Shaun Pearson

-Shaun Mark Pearson (born 28 April 1989) is an English professional footballer who plays as a centre-back for EFL League Two side Grimsby Town.
+Shaun Mark Pearson (born 28 April 1989) is an English football coach and former player who is assistant manager of Grimsby Town.

-Pearson began his career at Spalding United in 2006 before moving to Stamford in 2008.
+Pearson was a centre-back who began his career at non-League side Spalding United in 2006 before moving to Stamford in 2008.
 A year later he moved up the football pyramid again by signing for Boston United where he enjoyed two seasons, earning promotion to the Conference North.
-In the summer of 2011 he joined Grimsby Town where he has picked up two Lincolnshire Senior Cup honours and a runners-up medal in the 2013 FA Trophy Final as well as earning promotion to the Football League before joining Wrexham in 2017.
-In 2011, he was also capped by the England C team.
+In the summer of 2011 he joined Grimsby Town where he has picked up two Lincolnshire Senior Cup honours and a runners-up medal in the 2013 FA Trophy final as well as earning promotion to the Football League before joining Wrexham in 2017.
+He rejoined Grimsby and once again was part of a team who earned promotion back to the Football League.
+In his final season as a player he spent a month back on loan with Boston United eleven years after last playing for the club.

 Club career

-Early career
+Early life and early career

-Pearson was born in York, North Yorkshire and attended Woodthorpe Primary School, before moving to Norfolk with his family aged 11.
+Shaun Mark Pearson was born on 28 April 1989 in York, North Yorkshire.
+He attended Woodthorpe Primary School, before moving to Norfolk with his family aged 11.
+Between 2005 and 2007 he studied Sports at Easton College, Norwich.
 He began his career with United Counties Football League side Spalding United.
 His appearances during the 2007–08 season earned him the Supporters Player of the Season award, which captured the attention of local rivals Stamford.
 In his only season with The Daniels he went on to clinch a similar award to the one he had achieved with Spalding the previous season.